Introduction to Teradata Statistics Design for high performance

-I have good news: Teradata 14.10 implements something like an “autopilot mode.”
+I have good news: Teradata 14.10 implements an “autopilot mode.”
 Predefined measures and threshold levels can trigger statistics recollection – but only if OUC is enabled!

-Teradata makes use of the UDI counts (Updates, Deletes, Inserts), which are part of OUC, and historical statistics histograms to decide if statistics are stale.
+Teradata uses the UDI counts (Updates, Deletes, Inserts), which are part of OUC, and historical statistics histograms to decide if statistics are stale.
 UDI counts count how many rows have been deleted or inserted, and it collects information about updates on the column level.

 Consequently, you can execute the collect statistics statements as often as you like without overloading your system:

 The actual collection process is only activated if Teradata is convinced that the statistics are stale!

 No more compromises.
 The two central questions, “When should I recollect?
 How often should I recollect?” just faded away…

 In “autopilot mode” (default on Teradata 14.10 with UOC enabled), the impact of design flaws in your statistics recollections process is minimized.

 COLLECT STATISTICS USING THRESHOLD 14 DAYS AND THRESHOLD 5 PERCENT COLUMN (TheColumn) ON TheDatabase;

-The above example would trigger recollection whenever 14 days past by, and table cardinality changed by at least 5% (again, the Optimizer makes use of UDI and historical statistics histograms for its analysis).
+The above example would trigger recollection whenever 14 days passed and table cardinality changed by at least 5% (the Optimizer uses UDI and historical statistics histograms for its analysis).